sjavi4/PlayerDoll/README.md

   </tr>
 </table>

+## Permissions
+If there is permission plugin installed, permissions can be set to normal players.<br>
+Otherwise, only OP will be able to use the related action.
+- Although some per-player setting can be set to true for specific players, they still need permission to perform those action.
-## Other Permission
+### Other Permission
-Some misc permissions
+- Some misc permissions
 <table>
   <tr>
     <th>Permission</th>